The IPCRESS File: Background

+Deighton wrote in 1966, "I was earning enough money as an artist to write anything I chose.
+I chose a spy novel":

-In 1992 Deighton said that the inspiration to write the novel came from his real-life neighbour Anna Wolkoff, a White Russian émigrée who collaborated with a cipher clerk from the American embassy to spy for Germany in World War II.
-Deighton's mother cooked for Wolkoff's dinner parties and he said that he "vividly" remembered when British MI5 agents came to arrest her: "The experience was a major factor in my decision to write a spy story at my first attempt at fiction."
+"It owed a debt to Chandler, but was inspired by Beat the Devil, an old Bogart-Lorre film", Deighton added.
+In 1992 he said that the inspiration to write the novel came from his real-life neighbour Anna Wolkoff, a White Russian émigrée who collaborated with a cipher clerk from the American embassy to spy for Germany in World War II.
+Deighton's mother cooked for Wolkoff's dinner parties and he said that he "vividly" remembered when MI5 officers came to arrest her: "The experience was a major factor in my decision to write a spy story at my first attempt at fiction."
 The plot involves mind control, the acronym IPCRESS of the title standing for "Induction of Psycho-neuroses by Conditioned Reflex under Stress".
 The brainwashing is similar to a shock technique called psychic driving pioneered by Donald Ewen Cameron in the 1950s, originally on unwitting mental hospital patients, which was used and funded by the Central Intelligence Agency's secret MKULTRA program in Canada.

 Novel

 Deighton's protagonist is unnamed, and this is maintained through all the sequels.
 Early in the novel we learn that he worked for Military Intelligence for three years before joining his present agency – WOOC(P) – as a civilian employee.
 WOOC(P) is described as "one of the smallest and most important of the Intelligence Units".
-(It is never stated exactly what the initials stand for, although his previous boss refers to it as Provisional.)
+It is never stated exactly what the initials stand for, although his previous boss refers to it as "Provisional".

 We also learn in passing that he is from Burnley, Lancashire, and that he was born in 1922 or 1923.

 WOOC(P) is a small department and the unnamed protagonist has a great deal of autonomy.
-He is also quite paranoid, keeping an "escape package" containing money, a false passport and other documents circulating in the mail.
-Once a week he picks up the package from an accommodation address, a seedy London shop, and re-mails it to that address in a fresh envelope.
+He is resourceful and prepared for any eventuality, keeping an "escape package" containing money, a false passport and other documents circulating in the mail; he picks up the package from an accommodation address at a seedy London shop, and re-mails it to that address in a fresh envelope.
 He is also a gourmet who enjoys good food.
 Cooking features frequently in both the film and the novel; Deighton himself is an accomplished cook.

 In common with several of his other early novels, the chapter headings have a "feature".
 In The IPCRESS File these take the form of each chapter being headed with a quote from a horoscope, which relates to the action in the chapter, though vaguely, as in most horoscopes.

 The front cover, by Deighton's friend Raymond Hawkey, has been described as "the template for the covers of all subsequent airport novels".